 Like a photograph, Snapshots give an impression of our student bodies on the day they were taken and serve as a rough guide to the diversity that can be found across our campuses.

-The Snapshot reflects data on a range of characteristics including age, caring responsibilities, disability, ethnicity, gender, religion or belief and sexual orientation.
-ARU has started collecting data on gender identity which we hope to reflect in later versions of the snapshot.
-We are also reviewing the words we use to ask for some of the data as feedback indicates it isn't clear to everyone and this may be affecting the quality of the information we receive.
+The Snapshots reflect data on a range of characteristics including age, caring responsibilities, disability, ethnicity, gender, religion or belief and sexual orientation.
+ARU has started collecting data on gender identity which we hope to reflect in later versions of the Snapshots.
+We are also reviewing the words we use to ask for some of the data, as feedback indicates it isn't clear to everyone and this may be affecting the quality of the information we receive.

-If you have any feedback or questions on the Snapshot, please contact firstname.lastname@example.org.
+If you have any feedback or questions on the Snapshots, please contact firstname.lastname@example.org.